int128/wslexec/README.md

 ## Contributions

-Feel free to open an issue or pull request.
+Feel free to open issues and pull requests.

-### Release from CircleCI

-Push a tag, then CircleCI will release a build to GitHub.

-It requires following environment variable:

-- `GITHUB_TOKEN`